kostik-b/metrics-store/README.md

 * Implement a custom type with MarshalJSON and UnmarshalJSON to parse sysTime field
 * MarshalIndent can be turned on and off depending on whether we are in debug mode or not in the MetricsHandler
 * Comments can be improved
-* A software license needs to be established